- Doctor of Nursing Practice Program-Nurse Anesthesia

 Our admissions procedures vary by program.
 The Physician Assistant Program generally selects students in January and begins classes in late June each year.
-The Nurse Anesthesia Program selects students in early fall and begins classes in January each year.
+The Doctor of Nursing Practice Program-Nurse Anesthesia selects students in early fall and begins classes in January each year.
 The Orthotics and Prosthetics Program selects students in February and begins classes in late June each year.

 Successful Completion to Degrees

 - Successful completion of the Physician Assistant Program leads to a Master of Science degree.

 - Successful completion of the Nurse Anesthesia leads to a Doctor of Nursing Practice degree.